DimensionSoftware/instant-skeleton/README.md

 ## Principles

 How much does your stack weigh?
 Keeping Instant Skeleton light as possible means true agility and speed.
 This no-compromise, SEO-friendly stack is fast, functional and streaming in realtime.
-Zero external service dependencies make deploying a cinch.
-Persistence is [LevelDB](https://github.com/google/leveldb).
+[RethinkDB is the single dependency to install](http://rethinkdb.com/docs/install/) and a cinch to scale your needs forward.
 The rest is up to you!

 With a cutting-edge HTML5 core, Instant Skeleton provides true first-class mobile web experiences.
 Got realtime physics at 60fps?
 Real offline?
 High-speed, secure websockets?
 We do.